awsdocs/iam-user-guide/doc_source/access_policies.md

 ![\[Evaluation of the session policy with a permissions boundary\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/images/EffectivePermissions-session-boundary-id.png)

-## Policies and the Root User<a name="access_policies-root"></a>
+## Policies and the root user<a name="access_policies-root"></a>

 The AWS account root user is affected by some policy types but not others\.
 You cannot attach identity\-based policies to the root user, and you cannot set the permissions boundary for the root user\.
 However, you can specify the root user as the principal in a resource\-based policy or an ACL\.
 As a member of an account, the root user is affected by any SCPs for the account\.

-## Overview of JSON Policies<a name="access_policies-json"></a>
+## Overview of JSON policies<a name="access_policies-json"></a>

 Most policies are stored in AWS as JSON documents\.
 Identity\-based policies and policies used to set permissions boundaries are JSON policy documents that you attach to a user or role\.
 Resource\-based policies are JSON policy documents that you attach to a resource\.
 SCPs are JSON policy documents with restricted syntax that you attach to an AWS Organizations organizational unit \(OU\)\.
 ACLs are also attached to a resource, but you must use a different syntax\.
 Session policies are JSON policies that you provide when you assume a role or federated user session\.

 It is not necessary for you to understand the JSON syntax\.
 You can use the visual editor in the AWS Management Console to create and edit customer managed policies without ever using JSON\.
 However, if you use inline policies for groups or complex policies, you must still create and edit those policies in the JSON editor using the console\.
-For more information about using the visual editor, see [Creating IAM Policies](access_policies_create.md) and [Editing IAM Policies](access_policies_manage-edit.md)\.
+For more information about using the visual editor, see [Creating IAM policies](access_policies_create.md) and [Editing IAM policies](access_policies_manage-edit.md)\.

-### JSON Policy Document Structure<a name="policies-introduction"></a>
+### JSON policy document structure<a name="policies-introduction"></a>

 As illustrated in the following figure, a JSON policy document includes these elements:
 + Optional policy\-wide information at the top of the document